 We saw multiple peaks ranging from Hanuman Tibba, Swargarohini, Deo Tibba & Jakhoo from the top of Churdhar Peak.
-We paid obeisance to the Lord Shiva and after having eagle’s eye view of lower himalayan ranges covered with dense forests, we decided to start the descent towards Nohradhar at 7:30 AM.
+We paid obeisance to Lord Shiva and after having eagle’s eye view of lower Himalayan ranges covered with dense forests, we decided to start the descent towards Nohradhar at 7:30 AM.

 It was not at all easy to trek down as the paths were slippery and marred with mud.
 If it requires stamina to trek the steep slopes it equally requires technique to trek down.
 You need to be very careful, a small mistake can lead you down into rocks.
 We then decided not to go by the same route to end our trek, instead to take the longer 18 km route towards Nohradhar.